 The severity of a flare-up varies from person to person.
-That’s why it’s helpful to find out if you’re doing anything that may cause your psoriasis to worsen.
-Here are nine triggers that have been linked to flares:
+That’s why it’s helpful to find out whether you’re doing anything that may cause your psoriasis to worsen.
+Here are nine triggers that have been linked to flares.

-Trauma to the skin.
-According to Melanie A. Warycha, MD, FAAD, a board-certified dermatologist at CareMount Medical in New York, trauma to the skin can cause your psoriasis to act up.
+According to Melanie A. Warycha, MD, FAAD, a board certified dermatologist at CareMount Medical in New York, trauma to the skin can cause your psoriasis to act up.
 This includes cuts, scrapes, bug bites, or a severe sunburn.

-Certain medications.
-If you take any medications, consider asking your doctor if they might be worsening your psoriasis.
-Warycha says some medications, including beta-blockers, lithium, and anti-malarial drugs, can make your psoriasis flare up.
+If you take any medications, consider asking your doctor whether they might be worsening your psoriasis.
+Warycha says some medications, including beta-blockers, lithium, and antimalarial drugs, can make your psoriasis flare up.

-Weight.
-Gaining weight or living with obesity can cause worsening psoriasis symptoms, according to a 2013 in JAMA Dermatology.
+Gaining weight or living with obesity can cause worsening psoriasis symptoms, according to a

 You can take steps to feel more in control of your condition.
 Some of these steps you can take at home, while others need to be supervised by your doctor.